How to Prepare Your Cut Flower Garden Bed for the Spring Season

 Inspect your perennial plants closely for any frostbite on leaves, broken branches, or signs of disease that harsh winter conditions may have caused.

-Garden bed preparation includes removing this layer of organic material can prevent the growth of mold, fungi, and diseases that thrive in damp, decomposing matter.
+Garden bed preparation includes removing this layer of organic material that can prevent the growth of mold, fungi, and diseases that thrive in damp, decomposing matter.

 It also allows sunlight and air to reach the soil more effectively, warming it up and improving the conditions for seed germination and plant growth.